 While many nursing home residents are well taken care of, nursing home abuse is a serious issue that is difficult to detect and occurs much more often than people like to think.
 As the number of senior citizens grows, more and more elders are opting to live in nursing homes.
 As unfortunate as it may be, the majority of nursing home abuse is done by the caregivers themselves.
 While there are anti-elder abuse laws in place, this issue continues to be prevalent today.
-Nursing home lawyers and abuse attorneys aim to help these victims with their personal injury claims to assist their healing process and make sure it will never happen again.
+Our firm helps these victims with their personal injury claims to assist their healing process and make sure it will never happen again.

 According to the World Health Organization, one in six adults — above the age of 60 — have experienced nursing home abuse.
 That figure alone is already extremely high, but it’s expected to rise as the global 60+ population moves towards its projected two-billion-mark by 2050.
 It’s clear that elder abuse isn’t going away anytime soon, and that it will take communal cooperation to eradicate the problem.
 That being said, you can still find justice for individual cases by educating yourself on the matter and partnering up with a competent Chicago nursing home abuse lawyer.

 While there are anti-elder abuse laws in place, this issue continues to be prevalent today.
-Nursing home lawyers and abuse attorneys aim to help these victims with their personal injury claims to assist their healing process and make sure it will never happen again.
+Our team aims to help these victims with their personal injury claims to assist their healing process and make sure it will never happen again.

 When you hear about nursing home abuse, the first thing you think of is a caregiver physically attacking a patient.
 That being said, you should know that nursing home abuse is more of a spectrum with various forms that can vary in nature.

 There are several different types of abuse that occurs within nursing homes, including: This type of abuse tends to be the most widespread and covers any intentional physical trauma to the patient through bodily contact.